olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_24.md

 ## Description

-We are provided with a snapshot a system of hailstones positions and velocities.
-Asssuming the hailstones move in a perfectly linear motion, find how many of the hailstones **paths** will intersect with a test area.
+In this problem, we are provided with a snapshot a system of hailstones positions and velocities.
+Asssuming the hailstones move in a perfectly linear motion, we must count how many of the hailstones **paths** will intersect within a test area.

 ## Part 1